isc-projects/stork/doc/user/install.rst

    for the Stork Server installed from the binary packages.
 It's the default location for the static content.

+* ``STORK_REST_BASE_URL`` - the base URL of the UI

+   Specify this flag if the UI is served from a subdirectory (not the root URL).
+   It must start and end with a slash.
+Example: https://www.example.com/admin/stork/ would need to have "/admin/stork/" as the ``rest-base-url``.

 .. note::

    The Stork agent must trust the REST TLS certificate presented by Stork server.